Pac-12 Power Rankings, Week 1: WSU climbs, while UW still waits to play

 Result: Lost at USC 28-27

-Comment: One way to view the loss: Had you told the Hotline ahead of time that the Sun Devils would be without receiver Frank Darby — and have no semblance of a downfield passing game — we wouldn’t have given them an iota of a morsel of a chance.
+Comment: One way to view the defeat: Had you told the Hotline ahead of time that the Sun Devils would be without receiver Frank Darby — and have no semblance of a downfield passing game — we wouldn’t have given them an iota of a morsel of a chance.
 And yet, there they were.

 3. Oregon (1-0)